tjresearch/research-mikail/README.md

 # Requirements

 ## Running:
-I've put binaries for Windows and Linux in the release section of each repository, eventually there should be a Web version
+I've put binaries for Windows and Linux in the release section of each repository and this one, eventually there will be a web version

 ## Building: